-VAT Checks means that the Market Participant applying for the Market Participant Identity, or seeking to amend their entry within the MP Id List, is registered within the VAT register and held on the VAT Website for the country of registration and that the Company Name, Registered Address and VAT Number on the application corresponds to those recorded on the register.
+VAT Checks means that the Market Participant applying for the Market Participant Identity, or seeking to amend their entry within the MP Id List, is registered within the VAT register for the country of registration and that the Company Name, Registered Address and VAT Number on the application corresponds to those recorded on the register.

 Credit Checks means that the Market Participant applying for the Market Participant Identity, or seeking to amend their entry within the MP Id List, will be verified using a valid credit agency to understand the financial behaviour of the requesting Market Participant.
-For parties acceding to the UNC this process will also be used to determine whether any upfront security is required.
+For parties acceding to the UNC and DSC this process will also be used to determine whether any upfront security is required.
 The Company Name, Registered Address and Company Number on the application must correspond to those recorded by the credit agencies.

-Aession to Industry Code Checks means that the Market Participant applying for the Market Participant Identity, or seeking to amend their entry within the MP Id List, has signed the relevant agreements applicable to their Role Type.
+Accession to Industry Code Checks means that the Market Participant applying for the Market Participant Identity, or seeking to amend their entry within the MP Id List, has signed the relevant agreements applicable to their Role Type.

-Deed of Undertaking is an agreement executed with a Supplier organisation for the purposes of Standard Licence Condition 18 of the Gas Supply Licence.
+For Suppliers, the Deed of Undertaking will have been executed for the purposes of Standard Licence Condition 18 of the Gas Supply Licence.
+This obligates the Supplier to make payment of both Energy and Transportation charges in the event of Shipper failure until another Shipper registers the Supply Meter Point.

 Additional Business Rules to applied by the CDSP

 The following sections identify additional Business Rules to be applied by the CDSP in assessing an addition, amendment or deletion from the MP Id List.
-This list of Business Rules reflect additional working practices that have been agreed to be adopted by industry parties in order to support the efficiency of future data flows and limit fundamental impacts to Market Participants.
+This list of Business Rules reflect additional working practices and current UK Link System design that have been introduced and adopted by industry parties in order to support the efficiency of future data flows and limit fundamental impacts to Market Participants.

 Relationship between Licenced Legal Entity and Market Participant Identities.

-A single Market Participant Identity shall be provided for each Licenced Legal Entity for the Shipper Role Type.
-A Market Participant Identity can only be assigned to another Legal Entity following Transporter approval and in the event of a Novation of all historical and future rights and obligations.
+A single Market Participant Identity (unique 3 letter code) shall be provided for each Licenced Legal Entity for the Shipper Role Type.
+For the avoidance of doubt, a Shipper may only have one unique reference for a Licenced Legal Entity.

+A Market Participant Identity for the Shipper Role Type can only be reallocated to another Legal Entity following Transporter approval and in the event of a Novation of all historical and future rights and obligations.
+As detailed in 4.1 this Business rule is required in order to support the efficiency of future data flows and limit fundamental impacts to Market Participants.

 More than one Market Participant Identity may be provided for each Licenced Legal Entity for the Supplier Role Type.
+For the avoidance of doubt, a Supplier may have multiple unique 3 letter codes associated to a single Licenced Legal Entity.

-Once a Market Participant Identity has been deleted from the MP Id List, the Market Participant Identity of a UNC Party Role Type (i.e. Supplier, Transporter, IGT or Shipper) will not be reassigned to an alternative Market Participant.
-Where the Market Participant Identity has never been associated to a UNC Party Role Type, then the Market Participant Identity may be reassigned in the event of the CDSP carrying out fit and proper checks.
-These will include where a Market Participant is still an active registered company but not active in the gas market the CDSP will seek their permission and also undertake a system check to ensure that there is nothing registered against that short code before re-assigning.
+Once a Market Participant Identity has been deleted from the MP Id List, the Market Participant Identity of a UNC Party Role Type (i.e. Supplier, Transporter, IGT or Shipper) will not be reallocated to any other Market Participant.
+Where the Market Participant Identity has never been associated to a UNC Party Role Type, then the Market Participant Identity may be reallocated in the event of the CDSP carrying out fit and proper checks.
+These will include where a Market Participant is still an active registered company but not active in the gas market the CDSP will seek their permission and also undertake a system check to ensure that there is nothing registered against that short code before reallocating.
+Should any of these conditions not be met then the request to reallocate will be rejected.